Prathik95/Prathik95.github.io/index.md

 For adversarial experiment 2, when agent 1 (playing task 1) is ROORL, it’s able to achieve highest rewards while giving away lowest rewards to agent 2 compared to DQN and DRQN playing task 1.

-# Conclusion and Future work:
+# Conclusion and Future work

 In this work, we developed an object-oriented RL agent based on relational neural expectation maximization and Q-learning.
 Our agent is able to learn good object representations without any supervision through neural expectation maximization and predicts Q-values to play in the environment.
 It is able to outperform baselines in some Generalization experiments and in Adversarial experiment 2.
 Currently, we are training the ROORL architecture where we use a more complex Graph Neural Network instead of Max Pool Network.